-DHP H270: The United States and Northeast Asia
+DHP H270: The United States and East Asia

 An examination of the American experience in China, Japan, and Korea, from the centuries of sporadic encounter between the two distinctly disparate and seemingly antithetical worlds of Euro-America and Northeast Asia to the aftermath of the end of the Pacific War.
 Focus on the late nineteenth century, when mutual images begin to take form and the evolving pattern of the unequal relationship during the first half of the twentieth century.
 Topics include East Asian cultural traditions, Christianity, imperialism, wars, and modernization.
 Emphasis on ideas, national mythologies, and images.